Out-Law Guide | 01 May 2020 | 2:28 pm | 8 min. read

 Businesses that cannot afford to pay tax bills as a result of coronavirus can approach HM Revenue & Customs (HMRC) to see if they will agree to a 'time to pay' agreement which would suspend debt collection.
 HMRC will want to discuss the business's specific circumstances.

-If HMRC agree, they will enter into an instalment arrangement tailored to the business's specific circumstances and will suspend debt collection proceedings.
+If HMRC agrees, it will enter into an instalment arrangement tailored to the business's specific circumstances and will suspend debt collection proceedings.
 HMRC will also cancel penalties and interest where the business has administrative difficulties contacting or paying HMRC immediately.

 HMRC has set up a dedicated helpline to support businesses and self-employed people concerned about not being able to pay their tax due to coronavirus.